anifort/speech-to-text-cloud-function-trigger/README.md

 # speech-to-text-cloud-function-trigger
-cloud function trigger to transcribe a file in a bucked
+cloud function trigger to transcribe a file in a bucket